MEDICAL MARIJUANA DOCTOR & 420 EVALUATIONS ONLINE IN SAN FRANCISCO

 “Try black pepper balls if you get paranoid just chew two or three pieces.
 I just found this out myself.
 Try it.” – Neil Young to Howard Stern

-SAN FRANCISCO MMJ POLITICS & QUOTES
+MMJ POLITICS & QUOTES in SAN FRANCISCO

 - “In 2016, with legalization a real possibility, the city may finally take a different tack.
 Under legislation authored by Supervisor Scott Wiener, the city has set up and seated a legalization task force.” – SF Weekly